-The study, entitled “A Naturalistic Study of Child and Family Screen Media and Mobile Device Use,” took a deep dive into the everyday conversations and negotiations of 75 families with children.
+The study, entitled “A Naturalistic Study of Child and Family Screen Media and Mobile Device Use,” took a deep dive into the everyday conversations and negotiations of 75 families.
 Using audio recording devices, the study recorded verbatim the interactions of the families’ mobile device use.
 (Imagine Alexa was listening in at your dining table, but instead of ordering items off Amazon for you, she was gathering truly useful data.)
 Some very interesting conclusions emerged.

 While many of the parents reacted to amounts of device usage and tried to restrict it, they did so without thoroughly examining what their kids were actually watching.

-“Parents should communicate with their children about what they are watching and their reactions to the content,” Dr. Sarah Domoff, assistant psychology professor at Central Michigan University and the study’s main author told Parentology.
+“Parents should communicate with their children about what they’re watching and their reactions to the content,” Dr. Sarah Domoff, assistant psychology professor at Central Michigan University and the study’s main author told Parentology.
 “Communication about content will have to be tailored to the child’s age.
 For example, parents may label behaviors or motivations of characters for young children, but could have a more advanced discussion about the content with their teenage children after they watch a TV show or movie together.”

 How Do Parent Make the Shift?

-A good start for parents trying to manage their child’s device usage is by recognizing that not all screen time is created equal.
+A good start for parents trying to manage their child’s device usage is by recognizing not all screen time is created equal.
 While one child might use a screen for interactive consumption – like browsing or playing games – another might use tech for creating digital art.

-But according to Sherry Nafeh MFT, a marriage and family therapist based in Los Angeles, “high quality” programming is overrated.
+According to Sherry Nafeh MFT, a marriage and family therapist based in Los Angeles, “high quality” programming is overrated.

 “Children younger than five years old will not benefit from high-quality programming,” she tells Parentology.
 “It’s important to limit screen time due to the lack of curriculum.
 Children need social interaction and parallel play to begin to learn about-task persistence, impulse control, emotional regulation and, most importantly, interacting and learning social cues between [themselves] and their caretaker.
-They will undoubtedly benefit more from mommy and me classes, music class, and open parallel play.”
+They will undoubtedly benefit more from mommy and me classes, music class and open parallel play.”

-The Other Big Problem: Media Multitaking
+The Other Big Problem: Media Multitasking

-Also mentioned in the study was parents not paying attention to their family’s media multitasking.
+Also mentioned in the study were parents not paying attention to their family’s media multitasking.
 This is the all-too-familiar scenario of multiple family members on devices at the dining table, or watching TV while texting – and it’s been documented to have a pretty negative impact on people.

-“Due to the instant gratification [on digital devices], children will prefer to spend time on their phones, iPads or TV rather than connecting with family.
-Generally, media multitasking is correlated with lower cognitive ability, impulsivity, and lack of social skills.”
+“Due to the instant gratification [on digital devices], children will prefer to spend time on their phones, iPads or TV rather than connecting with family,” Nafeh says.
+“Generally, media multitasking is correlated with lower cognitive ability, impulsivity, and lack of social skills.”

 While this study on kids and smartphones/device usage was small, the results are significant.
-Dr. Domoff notes, “…we hope that our discovering the occurrence of parallel family media use and media multitasking at a young age prompts researchers to explore the impacts of multi-use in future longitudinal studies.”
+Domoff notes, “…we hope that our discovering the occurrence of parallel family media use and media multitasking at a young age prompts researchers to explore the impacts of multi-use in future longitudinal studies.”